 - Once the system is clean from malware’s, apply security updates regularly to avoid future infections.

-Basic security controls to detect and avoid systems getting turned into zombies:
+Implement basic security controls to detect and avoid systems becoming zombies:

-An Organization may have thousands of machines infected by a botnet and controlled by a C&C, which will include anomalous network traffic or erratic performance of systems.
+An Organization may have thousands of machines infected by a botnet and controlled by a C&C. It will include anomalous network traffic or erratic performance of systems.
 Considering in an enterprise reducing the number of hosts used as zombies, or the amount of data sent out are using HTTP, HTTPS or other common protocols, attackers trying to reduce detection.

 - Organizations can detect botnet infection on their networks using a set of network analysis and correlation with local system logs or investigations.